ibm-cloud-docs/databases-for-elasticsearch/getting-started.md

 These settings are just a simplified example to get started.
 For more infortmation, see [Configure Kibana](https://www.elastic.co/guide/en/kibana/current/settings.html){: external}.

-If you are running Kibana locally (not in Docker), then the YAML file goes in `$KIBANA_HOME/config/kibana.yml`, where Kibana reads its configuration.
+If you are running Kibana locally, not in Docker, then the YAML file goes in `$KIBANA_HOME/config/kibana.yml`, where Kibana reads its configuration.

 ## Run the Kibana Container
 {: #running-kibana-container}